modcloth/ansible-role-modcloth-app/README.md

 # ensures the directory on the host will be created
 modcloth_app_docker_volumes: []
 # Example:
-# - { host: /var/lib/redis, container: /var/lib/redis, directory: true }
+# - { host: /var/lib/redis, container: /var/lib/redis, directory: yes }

 # adds the --link option for `docker run` to the templates
 modcloth_app_docker_link: []